-The Company believes that the principal competitive factors in the premium, super premium, and ultrapremium segment of the wine industry are product quality, price, label recognition, and product supply.
+The Company believes that the principal competitive factors in the premium, super premium, and ultra-premium segment of the wine industry are product quality, price, label recognition, and product supply.
 The Company believes it competes favorably with respect to each of these factors.
 The Company has primarily received "Excellent" to "Recommended" reviews in tastings of its wines and believes its prices are competitive with other Oregon wineries.
-Larger scale production is necessary to satisfy retailers' and restaurants' demand and the Company believes that additional production capacity will be needed to meet estimated future demand.
-Furthermore, the Company believes that its estimated aggregate production capacity of 590,000 gallons (248,000 cases) per year at its Estate Vineyards and Tualatin Vineyard locations give it significant competitive advantages over most Oregon wineries in areas such as marketing, distribution arrangements, grape purchasing, and access to financing.
+Larger scale production capacity will be needed to meet estimated future demand.
+Furthermore, the Company believes that additional production capacity will be needed to meet estimated future demand.
+Furthermore, the Company believes that its estimated aggregate production capacity of 681,000 gallons (286,620 cases) per year at its Estate Vineyards and Tualatin Vineyard locations give it significant competitive advantages over most Oregon wineries in areas such as marketing, distribution arrangements, grape purchasing, and access to financing.
 The current production level of most Oregon wineries is generally much smaller than the estimated production capacity level of the Company's Wineries.
 With respect to label recognition, the Company believes that its unique structure as a publicly owned company will give it a significant advantage in gaining market share in Oregon, as well as penetrating other wine markets.